Comparing GEA Group Aktiengesellschaft (GEAGF) & Its Peers

 Institutional and Insider Ownership

-56.8% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by institutional investors.
-14.0% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+56.8% of shares of all “Special industry machinery, not elsewhere classified” companies are held by institutional investors.
+14.0% of shares of all “Special industry machinery, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 Profitability